-The financial statements include the accounts of the Company and the accounts of its special purpose financing subsidiary, Kohlberg Capital Funding LLC I. In accordance with Article 6 of Regulation S-X under the Securities Act of 1933 and Securities Exchange Act of 1934, the Company does not consolidate portfolio company investments, including those in which it has a controlling interest (Katonah Debt Advisors and its affiliates currently is the only company in which the Company has a controlling interest) or its special purpose financing subsidiary.
+The financial statements include the accounts of the Company and the accounts of its special purpose financing subsidiary, Kohlberg Capital Funding LLC I. In accordance with Article 6 of Regulation S-X under the Securities Act of 1933 and Securities Exchange Act of 1934, the Company does not consolidate portfolio company investments, including those in which it has a controlling interest (Katonah Debt Advisors and its affiliates currently are the only companies in which the Company has a controlling interest).

-The preparation of the financial statements in accordance with accounting principles generally accepted in the United States of America ("GAAP") requires management to make significant estimates and assumptions that affect reported amounts and disclosure in the financial statements, including the fair value of investments that do not have a readily available market value valued at approximately \$505 million (approximately 95% of total assets) and \$249 million (approximately 88% of total assets) as of December 31, 2007 and 2006, respectively.
+The preparation of the financial statements in accordance with accounting principles generally accepted in the United States of America ("GAAP") requires management to make significant estimates and assumptions that affect reported amounts and disclosure in the financial statements, including the fair value of investments that do not have a readily available market value valued at approximately \$502 million (approximately 96% of total assets) and \$505 million (approximately 95% of total assets) as of December 31, 2008 and 2007, respectively.
 Actual results could differ from those estimates and the differences could be material.